All Episodes

 They were standing up out of a hatch in an Iraqi light armored personnel carrier.

-Uh how long we've been in Iraq?
+How long have we been in Iraq?

-There's a 2003, two days, three years, three years, three plus years.
+Three years, three years, three plus years.

-Well, three years in March.
+Three years in March.

-But this this makes it real.
+But this makes it real.

-Uh this this really lets them know that this is real.
+This really lets them know that this is real.

-Now, of course, this is the same media that has been eagerly running these count ups of American troop deaths.
+Now, of course, this is the same media that has been eagerly running these countups of American troop deaths.

 They were all excited, barely keep their pants zipped up when we got to 1,000 and 1,500 and 2,000.